slee502/AnimalCrossing_Villager_Popularity/README.md

    You're now ready to run the project!

+6. **Run the ```Villager_Popularity_Analysis.ipynb``` file:
+    - If you have Jupyter Notebook installed, enter ```jupyter notebook``` and open the `.ipynb` file.
+    - If you are using Visual Studio Code, open the `.ipynb` file and run the cells using the run button that appears at the top left of each cell.

 To deactivate the virtual environment when you're done, simply type `deactivate` in your terminal.

 ## Visualizations